Josef Herman: Biography

 Herman is best known for his paintings of working people, including peasants, fishermen and, most notably, coal miners.
 The latter became a particular interest for Herman during the eleven years that he lived in Ystradgynlais, a mining community in South Wales, beginning in 1944.
 For the first four years he stayed in rooms at the Pen-y-bont Inn.
 He became part of the community, where he was fondly nicknamed "Joe Bach" (Little Joe).
 Herman is quoted as saying: "I stayed here because I found ALL I required.
 I arrived a stranger for a fortnight.
 The fortnight became eleven years."

 When commissioned in 1951 to paint a mural for the Festival of Britain, Herman painted a group of coal miners.
 His work Miners (1951) showed six men resting above ground after their work.
 Herman said, "I think it is one of my key pictures and the most important one I did in Wales."
 The mural is held in the permanent collection of the Glynn Vivian Art Gallery, affiliated with the Swansea Museum.

 Leaving Wales in 1955 because his health was affected by the damp climate, Herman returned to London.
 He was awarded the Gold Medal for Fine Art at the 1962 National Eisteddfod of Wales.

 In 1955 Herman met Nini Ettlinger, whom he married in 1961.
-They had three children: David (born 1957), Sara (1962-6) and Rebekah (born 1967).
+They had three children: David (born 1957), Sara (1962–1966) and Rebekah (born 1967).
 In 1962 the family moved to Little Cornard, near Sudbury, Suffolk.
 In 1971 the family moved briefly to Hundon also in West Suffolk.
 From 1972 Herman lived in the house in West London where he died in February 2000.

-In 1981 Herman was awarded an OBE for services to British Art and was elected to the Royal Academy of Arts in 1990.
+In the 1980 Birthday Honours Herman was appointed an Officer of the Order of the British Empire (OBE) for services to British Art and was elected to the Royal Academy of Arts in 1990.